auth0/Lock-Google.Android/README.md

 }
 ```

 Call `start` with a custom authentication request code to begin the authentication flow.
-The permissions request code is ignored as this provider doesn't need any custom android permissions.

 ```java
 provider.start(this, callback, RC_PERMISSIONS, RC_AUTHENTICATION);